ML Engine

 For probability forecasting and for this indicator to work, you must add to Input Series the data series of another indicator that provides directional signals: > 0 for long and < 0 for short.
 The ML Engine does not work on its own; it only works in combination with such an indicator.

-This indicator requires an active NinjaTrader Order Flow + subscription to function.
+This indicator requires an active NinjaTrader Order Flow + subscription.

 Properties